 About

 Carmela joined Calico in 2015 as a Principal Investigator and scientific lead of the eIF2B program, a project that she initiated in the Walter Lab at the University of California, San Francisco (UCSF).
 While at UCSF, she identified and characterized a potent small molecule that activates the translation initiation factor eIF2B and antagonizes the integrated stress response (ISR).
-The eIF2B program is now in clinical studies investigating its potential in multiple indications.
+The eIF2B program is now in clinical studies investigating its potential in multiple indications with Carmela as the scientific lead since its inception.

-Prior to becoming Head of Research, she built up a lab at Calico that continues to pursue the understanding of stress signaling networks in homeostatic and pathological states.
+During her tenure at Calico, Carmela has built up a lab to pursue the understanding of stress signaling networks in homeostatic and pathological states.
 The lab uses a variety of techniques, ranging from biochemistry, cell biology, genetics, and genome-scale molecular approaches to unravel the changes that take place in these networks in disease and as we age.

 As a graduate student at UCSF, Carmela discovered that Ire1 is a transmembrane kinase and ribonuclease that in concert with tRNA-ligase mediates an unconventional splicing event that triggers the unfolded protein response (UPR) pathway in yeast, a conserved mechanism in mammalian cells.
 This was the beginning of her journey in studying cellular stress signaling responses.